nextgis/docs_ngweb/source/layers.rst

 OGC API Features service
 -------------------------

-The OGC API Features service is configured in the same way as for a WFS service.
+The :term:`OGC API Features` service is configured in the same way as for a WFS service.

 NextGIS Web acts as OGC API Features server and publishes OGC API Features services based on vector layers.
 Third party software can use these services to edit vector data on server.
 Supported OGC API Features protocol versions is 1.0.0.